bgurung/test-repo/README.md

 This is a Test Project.

 It demos

 - how to create a repo on github,
 - how to install and configure git on Fedora,
 - how to initialize repo on the local and push commits to remote.

+Following are some initial command lines -

     git config --global user.name "bgurung"
     git config --global user.email "bgurung.ebox@gmail.com"